AjaSharma93/StatsService/README.md

 ```
 docker compose push
 ```
-Create a new context in Docker.
+Create a new context in Docker with the AWS credentials required.
 ```
 docker context create ecs myecscontext
 ```